sictweb/bti425-2020/graded-work/assign1-winter2018.md

 Let's get started.

-Above, you copied index.html to a new “fetched data, with Knockout” page.
+Above, you copied index.html to a new "fetched data, with Knockout" page.
 Again, remove the jumbotron code.
 As appropriate, update the <meta> elements, and the visible page title.

-Again, similar to the “fetched” data page, this new page will have an HTML Table.
+Again, similar to the "fetched" data page, this new page will have an HTML Table.
 This time, it can fill the width of the viewport.
 The table must have a header row, and a table body, which can be empty (until we fill it in below).

 Be prepared to render four columns in the HTML Table.
 We will need the project identifier as a hidden column, and these three project columns:
 1. Name